hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01c-JSIntro.md

     ```

     + `:`: seperator btw the property name and its value
-    + `,`: separator btw two properties and omitting after the last property
+    + `,`: separator btw two properties and omitted after the last property
   + example: passing parameter for `functionPlot(parameters)`

     ```js